rpm-software-management/rpm/docs/manual/users_and_groups.md

 create.
 This ensures correct installation when a package relies on user/group from another package.

-Explict group membership (m) will also create a dependency on both the user and the group name.
+Explicit group membership (m) will also create a dependency on both the user and the group name.

 By default the dependencies are hard requirements, but as this can be